Cold Weather Gear that’ll Get You Outside More this Winter

 I have lots of them and wear them all winter.
 Merino wool is really warm and isn’t itchy at all, so go for that if you can.
 Be sure and check the wool percentage though—lots of brands label their socks “merino wool” when there’s less than 10% wool in them.

 Let’s talk brand a little here.
 I will never intentionally buy SmartWool socks again.
-I’ve had several pair, and none of them has lasted for more than two seasons (we’re talking just the winter months here) without getting holes in them.
+I’ve had several pairs, and none of them has lasted for more than two seasons (we’re talking just the winter months here) without getting holes in them.

 They’re cute as can be—but I won’t spend $25 for a pair of socks that won’t last for more than a season or two.
 I don’t care how cute they are.